EngAlhassan404/Financial-Forecasting-Platform/README.md

 1.  **Primary Forecast:** A configurable Markov Chain model generates the initial directional forecast based on historical transition probabilities.
 2.  **Confidence Validation:** A Random Forest classifier, trained on the historical performance of the primary model, acts as a "validator" to score the confidence of each new forecast, providing a deeper layer of analysis.

+**Note:** This project is presented as a completed, "frozen" piece of work.
+The data is not updated, and the goal for users is to run the pipeline to understand the methodology and reproduce the results.

 ## The Workflow & Core Components

 The platform is organized into a series of modular scripts, designed to be run in a logical sequence.
 Each script represents a key stage in the pipeline.